KitchenSocket/DigitalCookbook/README.md

 # Cooking Navigator
 Cooing Navigator is a digital cookbook which you can easily view recipes, add recipes into your favorite folder.
-You can also add new recipes into it and update them later.<br/>
+You can also add new recipes into it and update them later.

 ## Contributers
-This project is from ECUST-Fachhochschule Luebeck 2018, IT class, SWE lecture, group Shi Wenbin, Gang Shao, Sijie Chen, Qiwen Gu and VanillaChocola.<br/>
+This project is from ECUST-Fachhochschule Luebeck 2018, IT class, SWE lecture, group Shi Wenbin, Gang Shao, Sijie Chen, Qiwen Gu and VanillaChocola.

 ## How to depoly
+### Environment Required
+updated version Eclipse, mysql, java runtime environment 6+

+### Step by Step
+1. Open mysql, creat a new schema 'cookbook'
+2. Import the DB dump files
-Open Eclipse, clone this project and find src->model.CookBook.java, you may see the following code:<br/>
+3. Open Eclipse, clone this project and find src->model.CookBook.java, you may see the following code:<br/>
 ```Java
 public class CookBook {